zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

 ![Steps in the ZenML pipeline used to train the agent](/assets/posts/pipeline_steps.PNG)

-Now, we have seen about the steps in the pipeline and now let's see how to run the pipeline using the `run_pipeline` function.
-We are importing every step from the steps folder and then giving it to the `train_pipeline` function to run the pipeline.
-We can see that the pipeline is a function that takes in a function as an argument.
+Now that you're familiar with the individual steps of the pipeline, let's take a look about how we run it with the `run_pipeline` function.
+We import every step from the steps folder.
+We can see that the pipeline is a function that takes various functions as arguments.

 ```python
 from steps.game_wrap import game_wrap